evolvedbinary/hsg-project-wiki/Setup.md

 1. With a file from the repository open in oXygen, open the Tools dropdown menu, and select `Open current repository in GitHub Desktop`.
 This will open GitHub Desktop, with the current repository selected.

-1. You will see a button in the toolbar, called `Fetch origin`.
+1. You will see a button in the toolbar, called `Fetch origin` (sometimes `Pull origin`).
 Click on this to make sure you have the latest version of everyone else's work from this repository.

 1. In the left-hand pane, you will see a tab, called `Changes`, with a list of files you have modified.
 Confirm which files you want to commit by selecting (or unselecting) the checkboxes next to each file.
 Clicking on any file bring up a summary of the changes you made to the file (known as a "diff").